TM Forum Standards – eTOM, SID, Open APIs, ODA

 Q5.
 What is ODA (Open Digital Architecture)?

-TM Forum's modern architecture blueprint for cloud-native, API-first, event-driven OSS/BSS built on eTOM, SID, and Open APIs.
+TM Forum's modern reference architecture framework for cloud-native, API-first, event-driven OSS/BSS built on eTOM, SID, and Open APIs.

 Q6.
 How do TM Forum standards help with multi-vendor integration?

-They provide common processes (eTOM), common data models (SID), and standard APIs (Open APIs), reducing custom integration work.
+They provide common processes (eTOM), common data models (SID), and standard APIs (Open APIs), reducing custom integration work and avoiding vendor lock-in.

 - TM Forum = eTOM (processes) + SID (data) + Open APIs (integration).

-- eTOM defines telecom business processes (Fulfilment, Assurance, Billing).
+- eTOM defines telecom business processes (Fulfilment, Assurance, Billing – FAB).

 - SID provides standard data models – Party, Product, Service, Resource.